T04R/frag-injection/README.md

 # frag-injection

 <div align="center">
   <h1></h1>
   <img src="diagrams/diagram0.svg" width="90%" /><br />
 </div>

-Process Injection Segmentation & Obfuscation

-Core Concept & Philosophy
+### Core Concept & Philosophy

 The fundamental idea behind this project is to deconstruct a classic process injection technique into discrete, isolated segments.
 Each segment operates independently within its own process space and communicates through shared memory pointers rather than a linear, monolithic execution flow.
 By fragmenting the injection lifecycle, we prevent EDR (Endpoint Detection and Response) systems and AV (Antivirus) solutions from observing the entire malicious sequence from a single process.
 Instead, they are presented with individual, seemingly benign operations performed by separate, unrelated processes.
 This significantly reduces the likelihood of detection based on behavioral analysis.

-🔧 Technical Deep Dive: Deconstructing Classic Injection
+### Technical Deep Dive: Deconstructing Classic Injection

-A standard, well-known process injection technique (e.g., VirtualAllocEx / WriteProcessMemory / CreateRemoteThread) is split into three separate components:
+A standard, well-known process injection technique (e.g., `VirtualAllocEx` / `WriteProcessMemory` / `CreateRemoteThread`) is split into three separate components:

 1. Injector Process (injector.exe)